-Michael Clinton has spent 30 years in the magazine publishing business, as the Publisher of GQ, the Executive Vice-President of the Conde Nast Magazines, which include Vogue, Vanity Fair, and Architectural Digest.
-He is currently President, Marketing and Publishing Director of the 19 Hearst Magazines, including Esquire, Harper’s Bazaar and O, the Oprah Magazine.
+Michael Clinton has spent 40 years in the magazine publishing business, as the Publisher of GQ to Executive Vice President of Conde Nast.
+He spent 23 years at Hearst Magazines, as Chief Marketing Officer/Group Publisher to President/Publishing Director of the 19 Hearst Magazines, including Esquire, Harper’s Bazaar and O, the Oprah Magazine.

 The establishment of Circle of Generosity has been an outgrowth of Clinton’s various philanthropic endeavors and his belief that the best giving from one person to another should be both random acts of kindness, as well as anonymous to the recipient.